Tail-Aware Density Forecasting of Locally Explosive Time Series: A Neural Network Approach

-The weighting mechanism operates at two levels during training, which allows the model to focus on rare tail events without requiring modifications to the underlying MDN architecture \citep{brancoPreprocessingApproachesImbalanced2019, Moniz2017Resampling}.
-First, during mini-batch construction, we give more weight to rare cases by employing a weighted random sampling with replacement approach \citep{avelinoResamplingStrategiesImbalanced2024, brancoPreprocessingApproachesImbalanced2019}.
-Under this scheme, the probability that observation $t$ is sampled in a mini-batch $\mathcal{B}$ is given by $P(t) = {w_t}/ {\sum_{i=1}^{|\mathcal{D}|} w_i}.$ Second, within each mini-batch $\mathcal{B}$, we apply cost-sensitive learning through a weighted loss function \citep{shiReFineBoostingTime2024, Steininger2021Density}.
-The model parameters, $\theta$, are updated by minimizing the weighted negative log-likelihood:
+The weighting mechanism operates at two levels during training, which allows the model to focus on rare tail events without requiring modifications to the underlying MDN architecture.
+First, during mini-batch construction, we give more weight to rare cases by employing a weighted random sampling with replacement approach.\footnote{A mini-batch $\mathcal{B} \subset \mathcal{D}$ is a small random subset of training observations used to compute gradient updates at each iteration of the SGD.} Under this scheme, the probability that observation $t$ is sampled in a mini-batch $\mathcal{B}$ is given by $P(t) = {w_t}/ {\sum_{i=1}^{T} w_i}.$ Second, within each mini-batch $\mathcal{B}$, we apply cost-sensitive learning through a weighted loss function.
+At each gradient step, the model parameters $\boldsymbol{\theta}$ are updated by minimizing the weighted negative log-likelihood,

-where $t$ indexes the observations in the mini-batch.
-This dual application of weights -- both in sampling and loss computation -- results in an effective weight of $|\mathcal{D}|/|\mathcal{T}|$ for tail events, justifying the square-root scaling in \eqref{weight} to achieve the desired inverse proportion weighting.
+where $j$ indexes observations in mini-batch $\mathcal{B}$.
+This dual application of weights, both in sampling and loss computation, results in an effective weight of $T/|\mathcal{E}|$ for tail events.
+This justifies the square-root scaling in \eqref{weight} to achieve the desired inverse proportion weighting.